 This means reorienting both the sales and marketing teams on the buyer’s journey and not the sales funnel.
 Doing so ensures that the business is able to meet the customer with the right tactics – nurturing or sales – at the right time.
 Likewise, rather than focusing only on the number of leads generated, marketers need to focus on the number of qualified sales that came out of the lead pool.

 Digital marketing can be said to be a part of the inbound strategy since it contributes hugely towards various stages of the marketing campaign.
 For instance, branding and high quality user content are both standalone digital tactics that work towards establishing an identity and authority with users.
 Both these elements, therefore, form a part of a larger inbound strategy.
 However, the scope of inbound not only encompasses digital marketing, but extends way beyond it.
 It is composed of many unique components that serve a company’s overall goals of increased revenue and exponential growth.

 Conclusion: What Do I Need?

 Ask yourself, what are your goals?
 If your primary goal is to boost your brand’s visibility and generate awareness for your business, a combination of well-chosen digital tactics will serve you just fine.
 If, however, your goals are long-term and involve generating high-quality leads, increasing sales revenues and growing your business, then, an inbound strategy is what you need.
-As a recognized top California Digital Marketing Company, we know what does and doesn't work.
-Check out our strategies in the e-book below to find out how to increase your revenue and reduce the waste of leads.
+As a recognized top California Digital Marketing Company, we know what does and doesn’t work.